willianrigo/SG-User-Management-System/README.md

 #### Error Handling
 - In the case of the cloud function not being able to fetch the pair of lat/lon values, an error will stored in the `requests` object containing the `request_id` that was sent to by the frontend, in this way the frontend can know if any error happened durin the creation/update of a given user object.

-#### Deployment Strategies for the Backend with IaC
-- The `/backend` project can be easily deployed to a Firebase project with a Blaze Plan (in order to use Authentication).
-- The `/frontend` code can be easily deployed to a serverless service such as Vercel since we're using Next.js.

 # Setup